athomasq/athomasq.github.io/about.md

 ## Markets

-Straight out of university, I spent almost a decade (1998-2007) at Simplex Asset Management, a hedge fund spun out of the legendary [Salomon Brothers arbitrage desk](https://en.wikipedia.org/wiki/Liar%27s_Poker).
+Straight out of university, I spent a decade (1998-2007) at Simplex Asset Management, a hedge fund spun out of the legendary [Salomon Brothers arbitrage desk](https://en.wikipedia.org/wiki/Liar%27s_Poker).
 I was a programmer, quant analyst, bond trader, and the youngest ever portfolio manager at Simplex; while there, I built one of the industry's first automated ("high-frequency") trading systems for bond arbitrage.

 I have expert-level knowledge of modern quantitative finance: hedge fund strategies, sources of edge, decision-making under uncertainty, leverage, risk, optionality and non-linearity, feedback, models and meta-models, market microstructure, global macro and econ, arbitrage and relative value, organizational incentives and imperatives, information advantages, technology and much more.
 I'm especially interested in how these modes of thought generalize beyond capital markets.